a2smirnov/pipelineazure/README.md

 # Pipline prerequisites:
 Project service connection 'ascicdacr' to ACR should be actual

-Project service connection 'as-cicd-k8s' to AKS via KubeConfig (terraform output -raw kube_config) be actual
+Project service connection 'as-cicd-k8s' to AKS via KubeConfig (terraform output -raw kube_config) should be actual

 Pipeline Secrets DB_USERNAME and DB_PASSWORD should be set